 It is recognized that from time to time unforeseen events may prevent an intern from attending a seminar.
 In the event of any absences, the student will be expected to notify the counseling office and their faculty supervision supervisor.
-This absence is to be made up as soon as the intern can reasonably arrange to attend one of the other seminars, either the same week, or by attending two the following week.
-If an intern does not attend a seminar for more than three (3) consecutive weeks they are regarded as practicing without the appropriate supervision and are immediately suspended from their practicum or internship.
+This absence is to be made up as soon as the intern can reasonably arrange to attend the other section of the seminar with his/her faculty supervisor, either the same week, or by attending two the following week.
+If an intern does not attend the seminar for more than three (3) consecutive weeks they are regarded as practicing without the appropriate supervision and are immediately suspended from their practicum or internship.